Himanshu-Vishwakarma-GH/CleanPDF/README.md

 - **📉 Compress PDF**: Reduce file size for email or web upload (Low, Medium, High compression).
 - **🖼️ Images to PDF**: Convert your Scans, Photos, or Screenshots (JPG/PNG) into a professional PDF document.
 - **📝 Extract Text**: Pull plain text out of any PDF document for editing.
+- **🔒 Protection**: Secure your documents by adding password encryption or decrypting locked files.
+- **📑 Visual Editor (Page Manager)**: Reorder, rotate, or delete specific pages using a simple list interface.

 ## Installation